pantheon-systems/documentation/source/docs/articles/sites/varnish/debugging-cache.md

   - debugging
 keywords: varnish, cache, clear cache, caching, drupal, wordpress, cookies
 ---
-There are three ways to clear all Varnish caches if you are using Drupal and three ways if you are using WordPress.
+There are three ways to clear all Varnish caches for both Drupal and WordPress sites.

 ### Drupal
 The first two require you to enable the **pantheon\_api** module to allow Drupal to send the request to clear the Varnish caches.